Lince-Facens/WrikeTrelloSync/README.md

 ```

 ## TODO
-* Add synchronization for assigned users
 * Automatically register the webhook
+* Synchronize positions back to Trello properly

 ## Implementation Notes
-* If you're running it for the first time, only one of the platforms can be populated with cards, otherwise you'll end up with duplicates.
+* If you're running it for the first time, all existing cards will be created on the other platforms automatically.
 * Trello cards are always archived instead of being deleted.

 ## Contributors